Get Schooled

 How to Find Jobs & Internships in College

-Looking for jobs or internships in college?
-Many college students work at least part-time to help pay for tuition, class fees, and general living expenses like groceries and rent.
+Many college students work part-time to help pay for tuition, class fees, and living expenses like groceries and rent.
 Whether you have previous work experience or are looking for a job or internship for the first time, there are plenty of opportunities out there!
-We’ll break down everything you need to know about jobs and internships in college– where to find them, what you need to apply, and how to prepare for and succeed in your interviews!
+We’ll break down everything you need to know about jobs and internships in college–where to find them, what you need to apply, and how to prepare for and succeed in your interviews!

 (Lee este artículo en español aquí!)